Polyimide surface during precision laser cleaning process removing contamination layer

 Polyimide Laser Cleaning

-When laser cleaning polyimide, you must account for its exceptional heat resistance that keeps the material stable even under intense thermal stress, preventing warping or breakdown that plagues lesser plastics during the process so you achieve a clean surface without compromising structural integrity
+When laser cleaning polyimide, consider its exceptional heat resistance, which maintains stability under intense thermal stress to prevent warping or breakdown—problems that affect lesser plastics—and lets you achieve a clean surface without compromising structural integrity.

 Before Treatment